Hidden Pond Farm Equine Rescue

 10

 Once the horses arrive at the Rescue, we give them time to decompress, rest, and recover.
-As they return to health, we assess what they will be best suited for in their new lives, and post profiles of available horses on our website.
-Prospective adopters are expected to come for multiple visits with the horses they’re interested in, which gives us a chance to assess whether they’re a good match.
-On the rare occasion when an adoption doesn’t work out, the horse is returned to the Rescue.
+Some of the mares have served as broodmares for several years.
+As the horses return to health, we assess what they will be best suited for in their new lives and post profiles of available horses on our website.
+Prospective adopters are expected to come for multiple visits with the horses they’re interested in, which gives everyone a chance to assess whether they’re a good match.
+On the rare occasion that an adoption doesn’t work out, the horse is returned to the Rescue.

 No posts found!